fetchai/docs-archived/docs/walkthrough/smart-contracts.md

 Target balance: 200
 $
 ```
 Now this is all a “bit manual” at this stage.
-We don’t have command line parameters for interacting sensibly, we have to edit files all the time, and we’re storing the private key in the file, but we do have *all the components* in this tutorial to 1) create a contract, 2) interact with it, 3) save it for later interactions and 4) load it for subsequent interactions.
+We don't have command line parameters for interacting sensibly, we have to edit files all the time, and we're storing the private key in the file, but we do have *all the components* in this tutorial to 1) create a contract, 2) interact with it, 3) save it for later interactions and 4) load it for subsequent interactions.

-It’s pretty straightforward to deploy a token contract using this tutorial, and we recommend that you do.
+It's pretty straightforward to deploy a token contract using this tutorial, and we recommend that you do.
 If you mention your token details in the developer Slack, you may find an interest in collecting them for testing purposes!

-As with previous examples, everything you see above will work on both main net and testnet — just change the `api = LedgerApi(network=’testnet’)` line accordingly.
+As with previous examples, everything you see above will work on both main net and testnet — just change the `api = LedgerApi(network='testnet')` line accordingly.